davistdaniel/droic/README.md

 ### ✅ Requirements

 - Python 3.11+
-- ADB (Android device Bridge) installed and added to your system's PATH
+- **ADB (Android device Bridge) must installed and added to your system's PATH**
+  - Installation of ADB varies according to your operating system.
+Please follow instructions which apply to you operating system.
+  - For droic to work, the command `adb` should work.
+  - This can be checked easily by executing in a terminal:
+      ```bash
+      adb --version
+      adb devices
+      ```
+    These should print the ADB version and list connected devices (or start the daemon if not running).
-- Android device(s) with USB debugging enabled.
+- **Android device(s) with USB debugging enabled.**
+  - For enabling USB-debugging, you would likely have to first enable Developer options on your device.
+  - Depending on your device model, this may vary.
+Please follow instructions specific to your device model.
-- Initially, device must be connected via USB.
+- **Initially, device must be connected via USB.**
+  - Once the USB status shows in droic, you can try connecting via Wi-Fi by clicking on the Wi-Fi Connect button.
   - To enable ADB over Wi-Fi for the first time, manual setup may be needed.

 ### 📦 Installation